jvalue/ods/README.md

 - by improving the documentation
 - by discussing use cases that are not covered yet

-You can check our [issue board](https://github.com/jvalue/open-data-service/issues) for open issues to work on or to create new issues with feature request, bug reports etc.
+You can check our [issue board](https://github.com/jvalue/open-data-service/issues) for open issues to work on or to create new issues with a feature request, bug report, etc.
-To allow us integrating the contents of your contribution, you need to sign a contributers requirement via the CLA Assistant Plugin.
+Before we can merge your contribution you need to accept your Contributor License Agreement (CLA), integrated into the Pull Request process.

 ## Development
 You can fork the ODS and create pull requests.
 The pull requests will be reviewed by us and you will get a feedback as soon as possible.
 Please make sure that commits related to an issue (e.g. closing an issue) contain the issue number in the commit message.